elichai/kaspa-miner/README.md

     -a, --mining-address <MINING_ADDRESS>      The Kaspa address for the miner reward --cuda-device <CUDA_DEVICE>            Which CUDA GPUs to use [default: all] --cuda-disable                         Disable cuda workers
+        --cuda-no-blocking-sync                Actively wait for GPU result.
+Increases CPU usage, but removes delays that might result in red blocks.
+Can have lower workload.
-        --cuda-workload <CUDA_WORKLOAD>        Ratio of nonces to GPU possible parrallel run [defualt: 16] --cuda-workload-absolute               The values given by workload are not ratio, but absolute number of nonces [default: false]
+        --cuda-workload <CUDA_WORKLOAD>        Ratio of nonces to GPU possible parrallel run [default: 64] --cuda-workload-absolute               The values given by workload are not ratio, but absolute number of nonces [default: false]
     -d, --debug                                Enable debug logging level
-        --devfund <DEVFUND_ADDRESS>            Mine a percentage of the blocks to the Kaspa devfund [default: kaspa:pzhh76qc82wzduvsrd9xh4zde9qhp0xc8rl7qu2mvl2e42uvdqt75zrcgpm00]
-        --devfund-percent <DEVFUND_PERCENT>    The percentage of blocks to send to the devfund [default: 1] --experimental-amd                     Uses SMID instructions in AMD.
+        --devfund-percent <DEVFUND_PERCENT>    The percentage of blocks to send to the devfund (minimum 2%) [default: 2] --experimental-amd                     Uses SMID instructions in AMD.
 Miner will crash if instruction is not supported
     -h, --help                                 Print help information